ubccr/ccrdocs/pages/howto/containerization.md

 singularity run -B /source/directory:/target/directory sample-image.sif
 ```

-Additionally you can bind directories by utilizing the `APPTAINER_BINDPATH` environment variable.
+Additionally you can bind directories by utilizing the `SINGULARITY_BINDPATH` environment variable.
 Simply export a list of directory pairs you would like to bind to the your container:

 ```
-export APPTAINER_BINDPATH=/source/directory1:/target/directory1,\
+export SINGULARITY_BINDPATH=/source/directory1:/target/directory1,\
 /source/directory2:/target/directory2
 ```